sideeffects/HoudiniUsdBridge/README.md

 add these explicitly to your USD plugin path environment variable to ensure that the Houdini USD plugins are loaded by your USD build.

+Always build the HoudiniUsdBridge in Release mode.
+Even RelWithDebInfo has been reported to cause crashes and other bad behavior.

 ## Acknowledgements

 The USD library on which these libraries are built is created by Pixar: